quicwg/base-drafts/draft-ietf-quic-transport.md

 information is determined to be lost and sending ceases when a packet containing that information is acknowledged.

-* Data sent in CRYPTO_HS frames are retransmitted according to the rules in {{QUIC-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implictly knows that the peer received the data.
+* Data sent in CRYPTO frames are retransmitted according to the rules in {{QUIC-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implictly knows that the peer received the data.